darkfeline/home-emacs-elpa-public/dash-2.20.0/README.md

 Insert `x` at the position signified by the symbol `it` in the first form.
-If there are more forms, insert the first form at the position signified by `it` in in second form, etc.
+If there are more forms, insert the first form at the position signified by `it` in the second form, etc.

 ```el
 (--> "def" (concat "abc" it "ghi")) ;; => "abcdefghi"